Dropping Classes

 During & After the Add/Drop Period

-The end of the second week of classes has been designated as the census date as well as the end of the add period.
+The end of the second week of classes has been designated as the census date as well as the end of the add/drop period.
 The exact date can be found on the Registration Calendar.
-Credit changes during this period will impact aid awards, and adjustments to aid will be completed after the second week of classes.
-Please Note: Summer and Winterim terms have a shorter add and refund period and can be seen in the Student Billing Refund Schedule.
+Enrollment changes during this period may impact aid offers, and adjustments to aid will be completed after the second week of classes.
+Please note: Summer and January Interim terms have a shorter add/drop and refund periods and can be seen in the Student Billing Refund Schedule.

 You must monitor SIS for any balance due or return of aid that is required.
 Academic and financial deadlines are not the same.
 Before dropping or withdrawing, view the Student Billing Term Deadlines.